 Isolated signs of historical (inactive) large animal burrowing have been previously observed around the ash disposal facility.
-Efforts by NPPD and USDA to trap and relocate large burrowing animals appear to have been successful, as only one small burrow on the east exterior slope of the landfill was observed during the inspection.
+Efforts by NPPD and USDA to trap and relocate large burrowing animals appear to have been successful, as only minimal signs of burrowing animals were observed during the inspection.
 Regardless, the embankments will continue to be inspected weekly, and signs of burrowing animals will be closely watched by plant personnel.
 Any increase in the level of small animal activity, or any sign of large animal burrowing, will be remedied by trapping and removal to an off-site location.